sbissantz/elisr/README.md

 common research practice, however, EFA remains as go-to method to uncover the (underlying) structure of a data set.
 Orthogonal dimensions and the potential of overextraction are often accepted as side effects.
 ELiS confronts these problems.
-As a result, elisr provides the platform to more fully exploit the exploratory potential of the multiple scaling approach itself.
+As a result, elisr provides the platform to fully exploit the exploratory potential of the multiple scaling approach itself.

 ### The two workhorses: `disjoint()` & `overlap()`